jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 Record the `machineId` for both the Application Services Gateway and your remote BIG-IP.

-From our query here is an example of what to record:
+From our query, here is an example of what to record:

 API Services Gateway machineId: adec4506-656f-4aee-a94a-2414ee63f3ec

 Remote BIG-IP machineId: c61e1394-250c-451d-a1c2-fc0f7d1fa99a

-*Your `machineId`s will be different.*
+*Your `machineId`s will be different from the example.
+Don't cut-n-pas them.*

 **Step 2.
 Using the TrustedProxy extension, query the `certificateId` for the API Services Gateway on the remote BIG-IP**